 (1) All duties of certified veterinary technicians must be performed under the supervision of a licensed veterinarian.
-"Supervision" means that each act shall be performed by the certified veterinary technician only after receiving specific directions from a licensed veterinarian.
+At minimum, 'supervision' means that each act shall be performed by the certified veterinary technician only after receiving specific directions from a licensed veterinarian.